-After seeing "How to install an HTTPS Connection (SSL) certificate for a hosted website on an NGINX server without cPanel or VestaCP"In the article by here, let's see now what we need to do to make the website or blog valid HTTPS.
+After I saw "How to install an HTTPS Connection (SSL) certificate for a hosted website on an NGINX server without cPanel or VestaCP”In the article by here, let's see now what we need to do to make the website or blog valid HTTPS.

-For a website or blog with WordPress at the bottom, it is not enough to install the SSL certificate as it appears in the "address bar".
-Even if the SSL certificate has been installed correctly and is valid, you may have noticed that when you access an HTPPS page, the "barcode" does not appear in the address bar, sign that the page is safe.
+For a WordPress-based website or blog, it is not enough to install the SSL certificate for it to appear valid in the "address bar".
+Even if the SSL certificate was installed correctly and is valid, you have probably noticed that when you access an HTPPS page, the "lock" does not appear in the address bars, a sign that the page is safe.

-If your blog or website does not appear to have a secure connection (Connection is Not Secure) even if I installed the SSL certificate correctly, means that the page has remained "http" local links.
-These may be direct links tomedia files (pictures, videos, songs) or to structural elements (java, CSS).
+If your blog or website does not appear to have a secure connection (Connection is Not Secure) even if I installed the SSL certificate correctly, it means that that page remained local "http" links.
+These can be direct links to media files (pictures, videos, songs) or to structural elements (java, CSS).

-We take the example iHowTo.Tips, which although it has one SSL certificate installed correctly and valid, we have a page in which Firefox warns us that we do not have a secure connection.
+We take the example iHowTo.Tips, which although it has one SSL certificate installed correctly and valid, we have a page where Firefox warns us that we do not have a secure connection.

-We also say they are part of the page, such as images, which are not secure.
-This means that somewhere in the content of the article or the sidebar elements, we had an image file whose source link starts with "http" instead of "https".
+It also tells us that there are parts on the page, such as images, that are not secure.
+This means that somewhere in the content of the article or on the elements in the sidebar, I had an image file whose source link starts with "http" instead of "https".

 To change the source of an image from "http" to "https" it would be simple to edit that article.
-If we talk about a website with hundreds or thousands of articles, the thing is changing.
-Editing each article in part would be an operation that would take a very long time.
-Easiest for WordPress, is to change the local links in database.
-Passing links from "http" to "https" can be done through a simple SQL command executed from phpMyAdmin or from the SQL command line via Terminal.
+If we talk about a website with hundreds or thousands of articles, things change.
+Editing each article would be an operation that would take a long time.
+The easiest for WordPress users, is to change the local links in database.
+The transition of the links from "http" to "https" can be done by a simple SQL command executed from phpMyAdmin or from the SQL command line via Terminal.

-How to change the links from "HTTP" to "HTTPS" for a blog or website WordPress via SQL
+How to change links from "HTTP" to "HTTPS" for a WordPress blog or website via SQL

-If still mentioned above iHowTo.Tips, let's take it as an example and further on.
-Let's say we have to replace that blog, all the links of the "http://ihowto.tips"In"https://ihowto.tips".
-These links can be sources of images (src) and other links to internal pages.
+If still mentioned above iHowTo.Tips, let's take it as an example and further.
+Let's say we have to replace on that blog, all the links in the form "http://ihowto.tips"In"https://ihowto.tips".
+These links can be image sources (src) and other links to internal pages.

 Before you get started, we recommend